rubocode/frontier.nvim/doc/design/origin.md

 new plugins quickly and easily.
 Obviously, highlight groups are the key as all we are doing in the end is choosing colors for the different highlight groups.
 You need to centralize the highlight group profiles and allow the colors and themes to impact them.

 ### APPROACH

 There are three basic approaches to the design problem:

-* Centralize the highlight groups in a separate project (repository) and consider the colors and theme as separate mutually dependent concerns.
-(This is a bit cumbersome, but it is the generic treesitter like approach).
+* Centralize the highlight groups in a separate project (repository) and consider the color choices and the feature support as separate mutually dependent concerns.
+(This is a bit cumbersome, but it is the generic treesitter or LSP like approach where a certain kind of intelligence is isolated in a single location along the lines of the DRY principle).

 * Keep the highlight groups centralized in the same repository and asbtract it out so that multiple colors and themes can reside on the same repository